LogoHistorical Figure MBTI

 Fi — auxiliary

-What distinguished Diderot from the other great ENPs of his circle was the depth of his auxiliary Fi—a personal moral seriousness that made his intellectual commitments feel like ethical obligations rather than intellectual positions.
-He did not oppose slavery because it was philosophically inconsistent with natural law; he opposed it because it was wrong, viscerally and personally wrong, and he said so in terms that were unusual for their emotional directness.
-His contributions to the abbe Raynal's Histoire des deux Indes (1780) contain some of the most passionate anti-colonial writing of the eighteenth century, and they read differently from Voltaire's cooler polemics: they read like a man who has been personally offended by what human beings do to one another.
+What distinguished Diderot from the other great ENPs of his circle was auxiliary Fi—a moral seriousness that made intellectual commitments feel like ethical obligations.
+He did not oppose slavery because it was inconsistent with natural law; he opposed it because it was wrong.
+His contributions to the abbé Raynal's Histoire des deux Indes (1780) contain some of the most passionate anti-colonial writing of the century—read not as polemic but as personal offense, quite different from Voltaire's cooler distance.

 The letters to Sophie Volland are the purest window into this Fi.
-Diderot wrote to her thousands of times over nearly thirty years, and the letters are remarkable not for their philosophical content but for their emotional texture: the minute registrations of mood, the way a dinner party or a walk in the country or a piece of music could open him entirely to feeling and pour into the next letter.
-He described his states of mind with an accuracy and an absence of self-protection that is almost alarming.
-Fi does not perform feeling; it inhabits it, and reports from inside.
-These letters feel inhabited.
-He was not writing for posterity—they were unpublished in his lifetime—but for the person who mattered most to him, and that made them honest in a way that published Enlightenment prose rarely was.
+Diderot wrote to her thousands of times over nearly thirty years, remarkable not for philosophical content but for emotional texture: the minute registrations of mood, the way a dinner party or a piece of music could open him entirely to feeling.
+Fi does not perform feeling; it inhabits it—and these letters, unpublished in his lifetime, are among the most honest prose of the century.

-His relationship with his daughter Marie-Angélique shows the same Fi at work in a domestic register.
-He supervised her education personally, choosing her teachers, shaping her intellectual formation with the same care he brought to the Encyclopédie—perhaps more, because this was not a project but a person he loved.
-The artisans and craftsmen who contributed their technical knowledge to the Encyclopédie—the glassmakers and weavers and locksmiths whose expertise Diderot documented with meticulous respect—were not abstractions to him.
-He believed their knowledge was as philosophically significant as the knowledge of scholars, and that belief was not merely theoretical.
+The artisans and craftsmen who contributed to the Encyclopédie—glassmakers, weavers, locksmiths whose expertise Diderot documented with meticulous respect—were not abstractions to him.
+He believed their knowledge was as philosophically significant as the knowledge of scholars.
 Fi makes the moral case personal before it makes it general.

 Te